 4. Dump less rewarding cards.

 If you’re carrying several rewards cards, you may be diluting the value of your rewards by rotating charges across them all instead of focusing all your spending on one card that rewards you the most.
 Cards with annual fees and higher interest rates should be evaluated carefully to see if they are worth keeping.
-If you are going to add a new rewards card and dumping others, do the dumping carefully so as to not negatively impact your credit score.
+If you are going to add a new rewards card and dump others, cancel carefully so as to not negatively impact your credit score.
 In other words, don’t close numerous cards at once, and consider keeping one or two of your oldest cards open.

-Once you’ve narrowed down the number of cards you’re using, try to put as much as your spending on that card as possible to maximize the rewards program value.
+Once you’ve narrowed down the number of cards you’re using, try to put as much of your spending on that card as possible to maximize the rewards program value.
 It’s not going to do you much good to have a great rewards card if you don’t use it.
 Of course, you don’t want to spend money you don’t have just to get rewards, but if you typically do put certain expenses on your card, put those on the rewards card first.
-That way you’ll get the most bang for your spending buck as possible in the form of your preferred reward.
+That way you’ll get the most bang for your buck.

 To keep your card balance and budget under control, you may want to make weekly card payments online to avoid having to face a surprise at the end of each billing cycle.